henrik/remit/README.md

     rake dev:commits N=3  # 3 new commits
     rake dev:comments N=3  # 3 new comments

+#### Import a production DB into dev

+    heroku addons:add pgbackups:auto-month  # Free
+    rake dev:db

+You may need to exit Rails consoles and servers to avoid an error about DB being in use.

 #### See what a full payload looks like

 See `db/seeds/push.json` (commits) and `db/seeds/commit_comment.json` (comments).